 Unseal the container and using a wooden spoon or spatula, scrape the ice crystals that have formed on the sides into the center, and then beat the mixture thoroughly to prevent the further formation of ice crystals and to lighten it with air.

 The tiny pockets of air beaten into the ice cream make it smooth and easy to scoop.
 Ice cream without beating is similar to bread that has not risen.
-Therefore, to be creamy smooth, it requires beating.
+Therefore, it requires beating to be creamy smooth!

 Try to not let the semi-frozen mixture melt too much while beating.
 An electric hand-held beater can be used to great advantage and it will make this step much easier.